spike1236/boomerang/README.md

    ```sh
    python main.py
    ```
-   The app will be available at `http://localhost:8000` (or your configured port).
+   The app will be available at configured port.

 ## Usage
 - **Web UI**: Visit `/` to submit tasks and view results.